 c.
-360 - degree is weakly correlated to the business strategy if used as a development tool degree feedback is weakly linked to the business strategy.
+360 - degree is weakly correlated to the business strategy if used as a development tool

+Like most of the development interventions, it is tough to justify the tangible benefits achieved out of a 360 - degree feedback tool.
+Therefore, the managers feel that 360 - degree feedback is weakly linked to the business strategy.
 Also, 360 - degree feedback is more aligned to an individual and less towards company values and strategy.
 There were few participants who felt that 360 - degree feedback is aligned to the strategy when 360 - degree feedback is used for the measurement of performance because the individual goals and business goals are then aligned.
-Germans on the other hand explained the usage of 360 - degree feedback as a leadership development tool and to measure where leadership stands.
+Germans on the other hand explained the usage of 360 - degree feedback as a leadership development tool and to measure where while Germans are not much affected by this.

+leadership stands.
 It is possible that in spite of the best leaders, business results can be bad and thus the link between the two is very weak.